Michigan Matters: Discouraging Distracted Drivers

 Kiefer has been working with Rep. Manoogian and two other legislators who have a package of bills in the House.

 Manoogian talked about the proliferation of drivers she sees texting and other things as she heads to Lansing from Birmingham several days each week.
-She’s optimistic the issue will receive attention from both houses and the Governor.READ MORE: Ally Financial To Host Tech Hiring Event On June 24
+She’s optimistic the issue will receive attention from both houses and the Governor.READ MORE: Detroit Freeway Shooting Kills 2-Year-Old, Wounds 9-Year-Old

 Richardson, who is also supporting that package of bills, discussed distracted drivers on their impact and harm in our state and on his workforce.